Hotel Tonight: Using This Travel App For My Last Minute SoCal Staycation

 Have you ever heard of or used the app Hotel Tonight?

-Last month (July 2018) my friend Fernando who lives in Spain and works for an airline sent me a text saying he wanted to visit.
+Last month (July 2018) my friend Fernando who lives in Madrid and works for an airline sent me a text saying he wanted to visit.
 He had an excess of vacation days (lucky Euros!), no plans, and there was a serious heatwave happening in Europe.
-Since I work from my laptop and am pretty flexible with my schedule, I suggested he come but I wanted a bit of a vacation also.
+Since I work from my laptop and am pretty flexible with my schedule, I suggested he come but I wanted a bit of vacation also.
 Because he’s an airline employee he was going to be flying standby the following week.
 I wasn’t able to book anything in advance and that left us in a bit of a predicament!!
 This is the best example of when to use the app Hotel Tonight.

 For $25 off your first stay, use my code ARTW on Hotel Tonight